mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 All this because I never bothered to learn standard Linux packaging technologies.

 This year, the TinyPilot team and I learned to use Debian packages.
 It was much less painful than I expected.
 I thought we'd have to deploy a package server and a key server, but it turns out we didn't need any of that.
-The process turned out to be relatively easy once we found the right guides (TODO: link).
+The process turned out to be relatively easy once we found [the right guides](/retrospectives/2022/12/#getting-out-of-the-ansible-hole).

 And things really are much better with Debian packages.
 There's better tooling, so we have to write less custom code, and we catch mistakes earlier.
 And because our installation process is now faster and simpler, it makes it easier to deploy code to real devices during development, which was previously a complex and error-prone process.